How Lake Tahoe Venues Can Use GEO to Capture Tourism Search

 Publish content that demonstrates expertise about your market.
 A restaurant that publishes a guide to "The Seasonal Fish of Lake Tahoe and How We Prepare Them" is doing something most competitors aren't.
 That kind of original, authoritative content becomes the type of source AI systems cite.

 Share data and original insights.
 "We've served 12,000 guests on our patio in the last three summers, and here's what we've learned about what Lake Tahoe diners actually want."
 Original data is citation gold for AI systems.
+Brands that invest in a distinct identity -- like the neon-lit, premium positioning we built for The Den gaming lounge -- give AI systems a richer, more specific story to tell when making recommendations.
+And if your positioning has drifted from what you actually offer, read when your work outgrows your brand.

 Create content that helps travelers plan.
 Guides like "A Perfect Weekend in Incline Village" or "What to Do When It Rains in North Lake Tahoe" are exactly the kinds of resources AI systems draw from when answering traveler queries.